MrHorky/PhysicsHelper2025/README.md

         - But also, you'll run into package not found or package mismatch errors
         - Hand-compiling solves this
         - Real programmers hand compile

     2. Make sure you are in the proper directory by running this in the terminal:
         - cd PhysicsHelper2025/physics-app

-    3. copy and paste or hand type this in the terminal:
+    3. Copy and paste or hand type this in the terminal:
         - Linux: javac *.java && mv *.class build/classes && java -cp build/classes main
             - This will compile all the java files, move them into the build/classes directory so they're not in the way and then run the main file
         - Windows: idk cuz powershell sucks, use the debugger in this case because you already use windows so i think you can infer what that means